-Experience life along the water's edge while learning how to make your own handicrafts from local reeds, enjoy a leisurely boat ride on the lagoon with local fishermen and get aquainted with a variety of wetland birds.
+Experience life along the water's edge while learning how to make your own handicrafts from local reeds.
+Enjoy a leisurely boat ride on the lagoon with native fishermen and get aquainted with a variety of wetland birds.
 We will also admire some indigenous rock art left in the area.

-Weather: The average temperature is between 12C and 14C.
+Weather: The average day time temperature is around 14ºC.
 Weather conditions can change from one minute to the next so it's important to come prepared with protection against strong sun and light rain.
 About 30% of the time we visit here we experience light rain and about 10% of the time we see heavy rain.

 Includes: Tour price includes all entrances, private transport and a bilingual guide.
-Departure is from the Pan Pa Ya in Chapinero (Calle 58 # 6-22).
+Departure is from Pan Pa Ya in Chapinero (Calle 58 # 6-22).
 For more information on departure you can follow this link to our website.

 Things to Bring:

 - Rain jacket